 2. Driving in it

-While driving through puddles used to be one my favorite things to do in the truck, these days with a toddler in the backseat, driving through rain is not my favorite thing to do.
+While driving through puddles used to be one of my favorite things to do in the truck, these days, with a toddler in the backseat, driving through rain is not my favorite thing to do.
 BUT…One of the simplest (and cheapest) things that I have found that makes the most noticeable difference to my vehicle is new windshield wiper blades.
 Why sludge through the rain with streaks and no visibility when you can buy a pair of wiper blades for 8 bucks!

 3. Putting decorations away.